Importantus/ArtfulTab/README.md

 Otherwise, the project functions just like a regular Vite project.

-To switch between Manifest V2 and Manifest V3 builds, use the MANIFEST_VERSION environment variable defined in `.env`.
-Used in the uploaded build is V2.
+To switch between Manifest V2 and Manifest V3 builds, change the `MANIFEST_VERSION` variable in `vite.config.js`.

 Refer to [@samrum/vite-plugin-web-extension](https://github.com/samrum/vite-plugin-web-extension) for more usage notes.